SoneThaya/SoneThaya/README.md

 ### Hi there 👋, I'm Sone.
 I am a full stack web developer who is passionate about coding.

-- 🔭 I’m currently working on ... shopify challenge
+- 🔭 I’m currently working on ...
+Netflix clone with stripe
 - 🌱 I’m currently learning ... more about state management
 - 👯 My skills include ...
 React, JS, CSS, Node JS, Python, Redux
 - 🤔 I’m looking forward to learning more about ...
 AWS